Happier Together – International Day of Happiness

 State of Happiness

 Upon reflection of my research, I have decided to make a commitment to my happiness/ I exercise my body daily, but perhaps I have not been affording enough time for my brain health.
 When I was younger I used to spend a lot of time writing and journaling what I was grateful for, keeping a record of my thoughts and experiences.
 Then years later I would read my journals and relive the blissful moments I had once embraced.
 Life got busy and I found less time to focus on writing.
 I know I have a nearly empty journal sitting next to my bed.
-So, I promise to myself and you alike, that from I will make time in my day to spend a few minutes jotting down whatever flows from my mind to the paper.
+So, I promise to myself and you alike, that I will make time in my day to spend a few minutes jotting down whatever flows from my mind to the paper.
 I encourage you to find one small change you can make in your life to boost a little extra happiness, to invest in your overall wellbeing.

 To check out a list of initiatives or events for International Day of Happiness visit their website.